Maritime & Coastguard Agency Case Study

 The campaign was completed in 9 weeks, which is a very swift turnaround for a crucial and dynamic leadership role within an exciting and innovative organisation.

-The success and speed of this appointment has led MCA to use the Global Resourcing again to fill a band 6 post.
+The success and speed of this appointment has led MCA to use the Global Resourcing again to fill multiple band band 6 and 7 posts.

 Matthew Briggs, Director of Human Resources, Estates and Health and Safety at MCA said: